variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 weight_number: 4
 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8pm, it is a self-guided tour.
-Join us on **Friday, March 1st, 201****9** for our next First Friday which will feature the District 6 & Friends Arts Walk
+Join us on **Friday, March 1st, 201****9** for our next First Friday which will feature the District 6 & Friends Arts Walk.

 ###### ![](/assets/yam-poster-2019.jpg)